groverj3/groverj3.github.io/content/articles/2019-08-22_just-write-your-own-python-parsers-for-fastq-files.md

 ### Run Some Benchmarks

-I decided I would try each of these with 1 million reads from a whole-genome bisulfite experiment.
+I decided I would try each of these with 1 million lines from a whole-genome bisulfite experiment.
 These are the R1 mates from 75bp paired end reads:

 ```python3